HCK-CI/AutoHCK/docs/Functest-Engine.md

 ### `host_run_file`

 Reads a local script file and runs its content on the host machine running AutoHCK, the host-side equivalent of `guest_run_file`.
 The path is relative to the AutoHCK root.
-Like `host_run`, pass/fail is determined by the script's exit code.
+Like `host_run`, the script runs with the workspace as its working directory and pass/fail is determined by the exit code.

 Note: Only Bash scripts are supported; shebang lines are not honored.